Industry8 min read

 Marine surveying is one of the more unusual professional careers in the UK: technically demanding, predominantly self-employed, seasonally intense, and highly dependent on reputation within a geographically concentrated market.
-There is no single route into the profession, and very little standardised guidance on the business side — how to set up, where to focus, what to charge, and what tools to build your practice around.
+There is no single route into the profession, and very little standardised guidance on the business side — how to set up, where to focus, what to charge, and what tools to build a practice around.

 This guide addresses all of these.
 It is written for people considering or recently beginning a marine survey practice: those transitioning from the Royal Navy, Merchant Navy, or commercial marine engineering; those coming from a yacht-building or repair background; and those who have surveyed as part of another role and are considering setting up independently.